Wuvist/sgx3000/report_draft.md

 S2 strategy stands for the portfolio weighted by the past risk rank strategy

 V strategies are series of "Value Growth" investing strategy:
-V1 strategy stands for the high market cap and low P/E ratio V2 strategy stands for the high market cap and high P/E ratio
+V1 strategy stands for the high market cap and high P/E ratio V2 strategy stands for the high market cap and low P/E ratio

 ### 2017 test results
           mean_difference   dm_test   p_value
-s0 vs v1        -0.188946 -5.597593  0.011264
+s0 vs v2        -0.111367 -1.997241  0.139699
-s1 vs v1        -0.221208 -4.630498  0.018971
+s1 vs v2        -0.143629 -2.168592  0.118613
-s2 vs v1        -0.183225 -4.660901  0.018638
+s2 vs v2        -0.105646 -1.807976  0.168331
 v1 vs v2         0.077579  2.805210  0.067560

-In 2017 case, the S strategies are not perform well compare to V1 strategies.
-The p-value of first three test outcome is less than 0.05, we can reject the H0 hypothesis.
+In 2017 case, the S strategies are not perform well compare to V strategies.
+The p-value of first two test outcome is less than 0.15, we can reject the H0 hypothesis under this level.

-Besides, the v1 high market cap and low P/E ration portfolio offers a higher return than the combination of high market cap and high P/E ratio.
+Besides, the v1 high market cap and high P/E ration portfolio offers a higher return than the combination of high market cap and low P/E ratio.
+Considering the 2017 the economic situation of Singapore, the investors may trend to chasing for well-developed companies that may be the reason why the v1 is out perform than v2.

 ### 2022 test results
           mean_difference   dm_test   p_value
-s0 vs v1         0.033083  1.962516  0.144497
+ s0 vs v2         0.014597  0.694107  0.537536
-s1 vs v1         0.032394  0.632065  0.572227
+ s1 vs v2         0.013909  0.317385  0.771758
-s2 vs v1         0.039133  1.619477  0.203783
+ s2 vs v2         0.020648  0.754232  0.505512
  v1 vs v2        -0.018485 -2.294176  0.105551

 The outcome of 2022 is different from 2017 case.
-The S strategies are all have better performance than V1 strategies.
-However, only the first test p-value is less than 0.15.
+The S strategies are all have better return than V2 strategies.
+However, the p-value of the first three test are relative large, suggesting that we cannot reject the null hypothesis.
 That make us hard to identify the disparity of two strategies' returns.
+The v1's return is lower than v2, indicating that these stocks which have lower P/E ratio perform better in this period.

-More importantly, given the GDP data (At Current Market Prices ), 2022 witnessed a higher Singapore economic growth compared with 2017.
-The two strategies comparison is subject to the responding economic growth and other stable factors.
-Hence, we need to analyze the return performance in a dynamic way.
+More importantly, we observer that the test outcome is not unique.
+Given the GDP data, 2022 witnessed a higher Singapore economic growth compared with 2017.
+The different economic factor generate different test results.
+Due to the two strategies comparison is subject to the responding economic growth and other stable factors, hence, we need to analyze the return performance in a dynamic way.

 ## Regress the return difference on GDP growth